 Prof. Ramez Tanbour thanked al-Zaytouna Centre and the researchers who authored the book, which is “characteristically objective and methodical, steering clear from analysis,” where also the”information and documents were consistent.”
 He added that al-Jama‘ah was revealed in the book to be comprehensive geographically as well as in terms of its multi-sectoral activities, unlike some other groups and associations.

 Former SG Ibrahim al-Masri urged the readers to examine both books on al-Jama‘ah.
 He stressed that the work has major historical and scientific value, despite not covering the work of all cadres involved with al-Jama‘ah.
 For it focused on the political, media, and military aspects, while the educational sector remained far from the spotlight, meaning that many names were missed.
 Masri thanked al-Zaytouna Centre for the effort that went into the preparation of the book.

-Supervised and edited by: Dr. Mohsen Mohammad Saleh
+Supervised and edited by: Prof. Dr. Mohsen Mohammad Saleh